 Severe heartworm cases may require surgical removal of the worms.

 If your dog was treated for heartworms, they could get the disease again if you are not careful to follow a monthly preventive plan.

 Most veterinarians recommend:

 - Monthly heartworm-prevention medication beginning at 6 weeks of age

-- Heartworm tests beginning regularly at 6 months of age
+- Heartworm tests to regularly start at 6 months of age

 If you catch the heartworms early, there is an excellent prognosis.
-Life-threatening complications may arise from both the disease and the treatment, depending on the number of worms and the stage of infection.
+Depending on the number of worms and stage of infection, life-threatening complications may arise from both the disease and treatment.